SolokiAbbas/profile-creator/readme.md

 ## Clock Project

-Making a Project to make a clock using Python, Django, Bootstrap, and MongoDB.
+A Project using Python, Django, Bootstrap, and MongoDB.

 ### Design

 ![Clocks](images/home_page.png)

+Log in or register using Django's built in form creation and log in.
+The views is based on MTV architecture and allows repeated use of templates.
+Once user is logged in, they can access visuals and games.

 #### Navbar
 This app should have a navbar on the top of every page.
 On the right should allow users to log in and out.
 Editable Profile for each user.
+User can see a dropdown of games and can choose which game to play or check out the clock visual.

 #### Clock Design
 This app should have a digital clock on the center of the page.